mattermost/docs/source/onboard/ad-ldap.rst

 .. note::

-   If you've made a mistake and lock yourself out of the system somehow, you can `set an existing account to System Administrator using the command line tool </getting-started/admin-onboarding-tasks.html#common-tasks>`__.
+   If you've made a mistake and lock yourself out of the system somehow, you can :ref:`set an existing account to System Administrator using the command line tool <getting-started/admin-onboarding-tasks:common tasks>`.

 Configure AD/LDAP synchronization
 ----------------------------------